wesamly/kotobi/README.md

 Note
 ----------------------------------

-This a demo application based on Symfony2.
+This is a demo application based on Symfony2.
 Feel free to use the code, but no contributions will be accepted.

 Features Implemented
 --------------------